Formula Injection via tag names in XLSX export

 Solution

-The fix rejects formula trigger characters in tag names and routes string values through TextCell so that user-supplied strings can no longer be promoted to formula cells during export.
+Kimai now (1) rejects formula trigger characters in tag names and (2) uses TextCell for all strings, so that user-supplied content can no longer be promoted to formula cells during export.

 Users should update to 2.54.0 or newer.